TiesdeKok/fast_xbrl_parser/readme.md

 </p>

 <p align="center">
+<b>:warning:Unfortunately, I am unable to maintain this repository in my new role.
+Issues are not monitored.</b>

 An XBRL parser built in Rust that provides a fast, easy, and lightweight way to convert XBRL XML files into JSON or CSV.
 Available as a Python library or a standalone command line utility. <br><br>
 <br><br>
   <span style='font-size: 15pt'><strong>Author:</strong> Ties de Kok (<a href="https://www.TiesdeKok.com">Personal Page</a>)</span>